hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 Globus endpoints have been defined on both Lustre and GPFS filesystems, so you can use the :ref:`globus platform` for these data transfers.
+For transferring large volumes of data (> 1 TB), however, we recommend using 'transfer' jobs instead of Globus for performance reasons.

 Automatic scratch cleanup
 ^^^^^^^^^^^^^^^^^^^^^^^^^